Geometric inequalities for critical metrics of the volume functional: Proof of the Main Results

-In order to do so, let us first recall that, choosing appropriate coordinates, $f$ and $g$ are analytic [cf. \cite{CEM}, Proposition 2.1].
+In order to do so, let us first recall that, choosing appropriate coordinates, $f$ and $g$ are analytic (see \cite[Proposition 2.1]{CEM}).
 Hence, $f$ cannot vanish identically in a non-empty open set.
 In particular, we can choose a positive number $\eta>0$ such that, for $0<\varepsilon\leq\eta,$ each level set $\{x\in M;\;f(x)=\varepsilon\}$ is regular.